Danielby13/iCheck/README.md

 ```
 cd to where clone file is placed
-yarn install (to install all the dependencies needed to run this project)
+expo install (to install all the dependencies needed to run this project)
 expo start
 ```